New York Tax Attorney - Delia Law

 We treat your tax problems like they are our tax problems!

-Ask any client, Dawn Delia is the tax attorney you want on your side!
+Ask any client — Dawn Delia is the tax attorney you want on your side!
 At Delia Law, we treat your tax problems as if they were our own.
-We take the time to explain everything in an easy way to understand.
+We take the time to explain everything in simple terms that are easy to understand.
 You’ll never be passed off to a paralegal.
-We make a plan & follow through.
-You’ll get constant updates & will always be able to reach us.
-And if the IRS pushes back, don’t worry – we know the law, and we fight back too!
-We’ll get rid of your IRS stress.
+We make a plan and follow through.
+You’ll get consistent updates and will always be able to reach us.
+And if the IRS pushes back, don’t worry — we know the law, and we fight back too!
+We’ll get rid of your IRS stress and help you recover your financial and emotional welfare.

-Get started now & speak with a tax attorney.
+Get started now and speak with a tax attorney.

 Dawn Delia San Diego Tax Attorney